Multinational companies have emerged from international investment and trade as capital

 foreign corporation rule.
 In applying this legislation, the high tax jurisdiction

-way, the shifted profit becomes taxable by the non tax haven country where the parent
+of the parent company.
+In this way the shifted profit becomes taxable by the non

 However, the controlled foreign corporation rule can be avoided as well: